waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 Install the O-ring onto the WetLink penetrator.

-Install the Locator-A1 with the WetLink penetrator onto the end cap in the hole you previously removed a blank penetrator from.
+Install the WetLink penetrator with the Locator-A1 cable onto the end cap in the hole you previously removed a blank penetrator from.
 Tighten to finger tight, then use the bulkhead wrench to tighten it an additional ~1/16 of a turn.
 If you can’t loosen it with your fingers, it is tight enough.

 ![bluerov2-end-cap-A1](../../img/bluerov2-end-cap-A1-1024x576.jpg)

+#### Connect Locator-A1 wires to ROV tether

+One pair of twisted wires from the Locator-A1 (green/white) must be connected to a spare twisted pair on the BlueROV2 tether.
+To solder the wires together you will need:

+* A soldering iron and solder
+* A utility knife, or a sharp blade
+* Heat shrink tube
+* Hot air gun (optional)

+!!!
+Note
+    Alternatively to soldering you can use your favourite headers to establish an electrical connection.

+Remove 5mm wire insulation on both the tether wires and the locator wires with a knife.

+Put heat shrink tube onto the wires before soldering.

-Connect the Locator-A1 wires (green/white) to a spare twisted pair of the tether (green/white).
+Connect the Locator-A1 wires (green/white) to a spare twisted pair of the tether (recommended: green/white) by soldering.

+Pull the the heat shrink tube over the solder-connection and shrink it with a hot air gun or alternatively with your soldering iron turned to low.

-#### Reassemble BlueROV2 electronics enclosure
+#### Reassemble BlueROV2 Electronics Enclosure

 To reassemble your BlueROV2 Electronics Enclosure, you will need the following parts and tools:

-* 4 x M3x16 screws that were placed off to the side during disassembly
+* M3x16 screws that were placed off to the side during disassembly (number depends on your BlueROV version)
 * [Silicone Grease](https://bluerobotics.com/store/watertight-enclosures/enclosure-tools-supplies/molykote/)
-* 2.5 mm hex driver
+* 2.5 mm hex key

 Reinstall 4” Watertight Enclosure onto ROV with the following steps:

-Apply silicone grease to the two radial O-rings on the O-Ring Flange (4” Series) that is attached to the Electronics Tray then install the Watertight Enclosure (4” Series) with installed Dome End Cap to the O-Ring Flange (4” Series).
+Apply silicone grease to the two radial O-rings on the O-Ring Flange (4” Series) that is attached to the Electronics Tray.
+Then slide the Watertight Enclosure (4” Series) with installed Dome End Cap over the electronics tray and the O-Ring Flange (4” Series) while trying to align the clips for the screws in the front and back.

 Mount the Electronics Enclosure to the frame using the M3x16 screws so that the dome is on the same side as the front center panels (the center panels without the 3 large holes).
 Install the M3x16 screws through the clips and into the Enclosure Cradle (4” Series).
 It is easier to install these screws if the clips are not fully tightened until all screws are through the clips and threading into the Enclosure Cradle (4” Series).
 This allows clips to rotate so you can find the threaded hole in the Enclosure Cradle (4” Series) easily.